therollingambit/Kanye-quote-generator/README.md

 # Kanye-quote-generator
-Rabdom Kanye quotes using API and JavaScript.
+Random Kanye quotes using API and JavaScript.